najmiafiq/SENG_iproject3/README.md

 ## 🧪 Running Unit Tests

-The solution includes a dedicated `GameAPI.Tests` project.
+The solution includes a dedicated `TEMMU.Tests` project.
 You can run all NUnit tests using the .NET CLI:

 ```bash
 dotnet test